 A friend of mine is into sewing and she always says the best way to match thread to fabric is to use a thread color that is darker than the fabric.
 She says a darker color will blend or compliment the fabric while a lighter color will stick out like a sore thumb.
 Just like the contrast between the dark stained wood and the much lighter store bought wood filler.

 Wouldn’t it be great if we could make our own wood filler that will compliment our furniture project rather than stick out?
 We can!
-Not only will our DIY wood filler match our project, but it’s sooo easy to make, easy to sand and economical!
+Not only will our DIY wood filler blend or compliment our project, but it’s sooo easy to make, easy to sand, and economical!

 I recently built this DIY nightstand and there were a few small gaps here and there, so I had an opportunity to whip up a batch of DIY wood filler and an opportunity to share the recipe with you!

 Only Two Ingredients Needed

 This DIY wood filler is made with only two ingredients.
 How easy is that?!
 First you’ll need some sawdust from the project you’re building.
 Collecting sawdust is easy.
 I collected my sawdust from the dust collection cup on my random orbit sander.
 I prefer to sand my furniture projects with a random orbit sander.
 I never use a palm sander on my projects.
 Skate over here to see why I don’t use a palm sander.

 The second ingredient is clear shellac.
 This is where the saving money part comes in.
 Store-bought wood filler can only be used as, you guessed it, wood filler!
 But if you have a can of shellac you can use it not only to make your DIY wood filler, but you can also use it as a sealer or finish for your furniture projects.